SchwinnL/SchwinnL.github.io/_pages/about.md

 ### News

+- December, 2023: I am one of the review process chairs of the [2024 Conference on Lifelong Learning Agents (CoLLAs)](https://lifelong-ml.cc/Conferences/2024/dates).
+Looking forward to see everyone in Pisa!

 - November, 2023: I will start as a Postdoc at the [Technical University of Munich](https://www.tum.de/) and [Munich Data Science Institute](https://www.mdsi.tum.de/mdsi/startseite/) in the [Data Analytics and Machine Learning group](https://www.cs.cit.tum.de/daml/startseite/) supervised by Prof. Stephan Günnemann

 - October, 2023: We will present ["Adversarial Attacks and Defenses in Large Language Models: Old and New Threats"](https://arxiv.org/abs/2310.19737) as a **spotlight** presentation at NeurIPS 2023 I Can’t Believe It’s Not Better (ICBINB): Failure Modes in the Age of Foundation Models Workshop.